aduboseh/drift-kernel/README.md

 [Iter](https://github.com/aduboseh/iter) is a reference runtime that implements a governed execution contract.

+## Non-Goals

+Drift Kernel will **never** provide:
+- Scheduling, timing, or frame management
+- Synchronization or threading primitives
+- Replay, rollback, or state snapshots
+- Input handling or event ordering
+- Network communication

+These are runtime concerns.
+The kernel is a numerical primitive only.

 ## The Problem

 Standard floating-point accumulation drifts over time: